adityakamath/adityakamath.github.io/aboutme.md

 	<img align="right" width="250" height="200" src="https://adityakamath.github.com/assets/img/aboutme.png" />
 </figure>

-I am Aditya Kamath, an engineer from India but living in Eindhoven, in the Netherlands.
-After a Bachelor's in Electronics Engineering from India, I first came to Eindhoven in 2015 to pursue a Master in Systems and Control.
-Later in 2019, I graduated with a Professional Doctorate in Engineering (PDEng) in Mechatronic Systems Design.
+I am Aditya Kamath, an engineer from India but currently living in Eindhoven, in the Netherlands.
+After a Bachelor's in Electronics Engineering from India, I first came to the Netherlands in 2015 to pursue a Master in Systems and Control from TU Eindhoven.
+Later in 2019, I graduated with a Professional Doctorate in Engineering (PDEng) in Mechatronic Systems Design from the same university.

 The common denominator between my varied academic background has always been the field of autonomous robotics and I have been fortunate enough to work with multiple robotic systems throughout my education and extra-curricular experience.